 Students are invited to take advantage of academic support services provided by The Law Schools.
 Academic support services are coordinated by the academic support department and may include individual subject-specific workshops, small-group and/or individual tutoring, exam grading services, and learning style counseling.
 At-risk students and students on Academic Probation may be required to participate in Academic Support services.
 Standard participation and attendance requirements apply to all Academic Support services.

-Because the Law Schools are committed to the academic success of its students, Academic Support services are subsidized.
+Because the Law Schools are committed to the academic success of their students, Academic Support services are subsidized.
 Students pay a designated fixed fee for courses, workshops, or tutorial services.
-Students should contact Dean Chong to discuss and enroll in Academic Support Services.
+Students should contact the Associate Dean of Academic Affairs to discuss and enroll in academic support services.